 Contact one of our offices in Chicago, Champaign, or Aurora for a free consultation.
 Call (866) 400-4450 or fill out an online contact form to get started.

 Who Is Eligible for SSDI Benefits?

 Social Security Disability is a work credit-based program that is available to any individual who is medically disabled and who is “insured” by the SSDI program.
 In order to be “insured,” an individual must have earned enough work credits.
 If a medically disabled individual does not have enough work credits to be eligible for SSDI benefits, he or she may be eligible for Supplemental Security Income.
-Our Chicago disability attorneys can help you understand the difference between SSDI and SSI—and which program you may be eligible for.
+Our Chicago social security disability attorneys can help you understand the difference between SSDI and SSI—and which program you may be eligible for.

 In order to qualify for SSDI, you must show that your disability or medical condition:

 - Prevents you from working at any of your pre-disability jobs

 - Prevents you from working at another job that is less strenuous (physically and mentally)

 - Meets the strict criteria set forth by the Social Security impairment listing